xjtu-enre/ENRE-py/docs/entity/Attribute.md

-## Entity: Class Attribute
+## Entity: Attribute
-A class attribute is a field of class object or a field of class instance which can be infered from the class definition.
+A attribute is a field of class object or a field of class instance which can be infered from the class definition.
 ### Supported Patterns
 ```yaml
 name: ClassAttributeDefinition